ashzhang1/Sudoku-Game-and-Solver/README.md

 The high level steps of the solver are as follows:

 1. First need to check if the board is actually valid.
-2. Next, it finds an empty cell (currently it finds the first empty cell, but looking to use MRV algorithm to optimise this step).
+2. Next, it finds an empty cell.
+   - An easy way to do this is to just return the first empty cell encountered.
+But, to optimise this process I have used the Minimum Remaining Values heuristic ([MRV](https://ai.stackexchange.com/questions/45705/minimum-remaining-values-heuristic-more-powerful-than-degree-heuristic)) to more efficiently pick out the next cell to fill in.
 3. Then, it attempts to place a number between 1–9 in the empty cell, recursively solving the board with each choice.
 If a solution is not found, it **backtracks** and try the next possible number.

 ## Unit Testing